halt-dos/hd-wiki-public/docs/enterprise/platform/system/settings/reports.md

 The following reports are provided by the platform (built-in reports).
 Custom reports can also be generated.
 Please refer to Dashboards (under Stack Settings).

-- WAF Overview
+- Performance Summary
-- PCI Summary
+- Attack Summary
-- WAF Device Fingerprinting
-- WAF HTTP Summary
+- HTTP Summary
-- WAF Attack Overview
-- Attack Device Fingerprinting
+- Governance
-- Attack Categorization
+- Traffic Summary
-- Attack HTTP Summary
+- Bot Summary
-- Real User Monitoring
-- Load Balancing Summary
+- Geo Summary
+- Instance Status